 In January 2018, the Company extended its lease related to its Boston, MA office space.
-The amended lease commenced on January 1, 2018 and expires on April 30, 2023.
-The lease provides for a rent-free period of one month.
-Monthly rent expense under this extension is \$33.
+The amended lease commenced on January 1, 2018 and expired on April 30, 2023.
+The lease provided for a rent-free period of one month.
+Monthly rent expense under this extension was \$33.
+In February 2023, the Company further extended this lease.
+This extension commenced on May 1, 2023 and expires on August 31, 2028.
+The agreement is subject to escalation clauses and provides for a rent-free period of four months and tenant improvements of \$195.
+Monthly rent expense under this extension is \$23.